 Kitchen splashbacks needn't be expensive but, since they cover a large area of wall, will make a big impact.
 Beautiful tiles are an obvious way to lift the look of a budget kitchen – and needn't be expensive.
 Use hand-finished tiles sparingly to give an artisan look to the space.
 You can then use less-expensive tiles for greater expanses.
 Try mixing in plain tiles in two or three different tones, such as grey or sage with cream, for a characterful country look.

 Stainless steel or glass splashbacks are easy to clean and add interest to a tiled wall.
 Kitchen suppliers have a number available, but consider looking online too.
 Some companies provide made-to-measure splashbacks at a fraction of the cost you would expect.

 Use our guide to choose the best kitchen tiles for walls and floors.
 Check out these splashback ideas for more inspiration and remember you can always save money by tiling a splashback yourself – just check out our guide to find out how.

 Walls and Floors have so many gorgeous styles from simple metro tiles (in literally EVERY colour and finish) to detailed patterned tiles, all for really reasonable prices.
 View Deal

-10. Fit affordable ironmongery
+10. Fit affordable ironmongery in a budget kitchen

 Do not neglect smaller details: ironmongery makes an enormous difference to the overall look and feel of a kitchen.
 Invest in characterful cup handles for drawers, and mix with elegant nickel knobs on doors.
-Alternatively, turned wood knobs are a more affordable option that look perfect in traditional Shaker-style kitchens.
+Alternatively, turned wood knobs are a more affordable option that look perfect in traditional Shaker kitchens.